UniversalDependencies/docs/_sv/feat/Definite.md

 layout: feature
 title: 'Definite'
 shortdef: 'definiteness or state'
+udver: '2'
 ---

 Definiteness in Swedish is an inflectional feature of [nouns](sv-pos/NOUN), as well as [adjectives](sv-pos/ADJ) and [determiners](sv-pos/DET) that agree with nouns.
 Its value distinguishes whether we are talking about something known and concrete, or something general or unknown.

 ### <a name="Ind">`Ind`</a>: indefinite